Twenty Years After: Mordaunt

 Raoul is travelling to join the army that wages a war against Spain under the command of Prince de Condé.
 On the road, he saves the life of a young nobleman, Comte de Guiche, and the two become friends.
 Two days later, de Guiche saves Raoul's life in a skirmish with Spanish soldiers.
 After they defeat their enemies, they find a church servant close to death who requests the last rites.
 They help him to a nearby inn and find a traveling monk.
 When the monk does not seem inclined to perform this service, they have to force him to go to the inn.

 At the confession, the man reveals that he has been the official executioner in the town of Béthune for many years, yet his only regret is that he took part in the execution of some noble woman, Milady de Winter, twenty years ago.
 The monk reveals himself as her son, John Francis de Winter, who calls himself Mordaunt after Charles I stripped him of all his titles.
 Mordaunt stabs the executioner.
 Grimaud, who is travelling to join Raoul, arrives to the inn just in time to learn, from the dying man, about Mordaunt's existence and rushes back to warn Athos.

 After joining the army of Prince de Condé, Raoul proves himself by assisting the Prince in interrogating a prisoner.
 The information that Conde acquires from the prisoner helps him to a decisive victory in the Battle of Lens.
-In a short time, 15-years old Raoul earns a reputation of a valiant soldier and becomes a Prince de Condé favorite.
+In a short time, 15-year-old Raoul earns a reputation of a valiant soldier and becomes a Prince de Condé favorite.